Lal Patthar: Plot

 One day Gyan returns home while Shekhar was with Sumita in her room.
 Shekhar was only consoling Sumita to give more time to her marriage and things would get better, but Gyan misunderstands and believes that Shekhar was plotting against him with Sumita.

-But then Gyan sees Madhuri trying to seduce Sekhar and realizes that Madhuri has gone blind with rage.
+But then Gyan sees Madhuri trying to seduce Shekhar and realizes that Madhuri has gone blind with rage.
 He asks Madhuri to leave the palace and scars her face with a whip.
 Gyan takes Sumita with him to Agra.
-He finds Sumita wishing at the grave of Maulana Salim Chisti, and believes that she is wishing for Shekhar, while she was wishing for a child.
-Gyan writes to Sekhar and asks him to come to Agra.
+He finds Sumita wishing at the grave of Maulana Salim Chisti, and believes that she is wishing for Shekhar.
+Gyan writes to Shekhar and asks him to come to Agra.

-Once Sekhar arrives, Gyan says that he is not feeling well and sends Sekhar and Sumita to see the Taj Mahal.
+Once Shekhar arrives, Gyan says that he is not feeling well and sends Shekhar and Sumita to see the Taj Mahal.
 He then follows them and spies on them.
-Gyan hears only parts of their conversation and is convinced that Sekhar and Sumita still love each other.
-Gyan invites Sekhar to view the fort of Fatehpur Sikri with him on full moon night.
+Gyan hears only parts of their conversation and is convinced that Shekhar and Sumita still love each other.
+Gyan invites Shekhar to view the fort of Fatehpur Sikri with him on full moon night.

-Gyan puts on an act, which convinces Sekhar that the ghosts of the fort are real.
+Gyan puts on an act, which convinces Shekhar that the ghosts of the fort are real.
 Gyan even fires 2 blanks at a person who was paid to act as a ghost.
 But then Gyan changed the blanks to real bullets in the rifle, as the next female ghost comes along.
-Gyan gives the gun to Sekhar, who fires at the ghost, and it turns out to be Sumita, whom Gyan had also invited to the fort that night to complete the act.
+Gyan gives the gun to Shekhar, who fires at the ghost, and it turns out to be Sumita, whom Gyan had also invited to the fort that night to complete the act.
 Before dying, Sumita tells Gyan that she only wished to be the mother of his children.
 Gyan loses his mental balance.
-Gyan wants to kill himself, but Sekhar stops him and wrestles with Gyan for the gun.
+Gyan wants to kill himself, but Shekhar stops him and wrestles with Gyan for the gun.
 In the chaos, Gyan shoots Shekhar, and he dies as well.
 The curse of Sonmai is completed.
 Gyan wanders the fort waiting for Sumita's ghost on every full moon night.
 But it is revealed that Madhuri is alive and she is the one who plays the role of Sumita to give solace to Gyan.
+She takes Gyan home for the night.